-In the past few years, as fashion brands have realised the financial upside of being more inclusive, they’ve begun to target the non-binary community by venturing into gender-neutral and genderless fashion.
+In the past few years, as fashion brands have realized the financial upside of being more inclusive, they’ve begun to target the non-binary community by venturing into gender-neutral and genderless fashion.
 While on the surface, this is a good thing for fashion — an industry that has long overlooked anyone who wasn’t a cisgender, white, straight-sized shopper — the plain-looking brown sweats and boxy T-shirts that often come out as a result of these largely uninspired gender-neutral collections do little for the community they are supposed to cater to.
-For one, there are often modelled on androgynous-looking skinny, white models, suggesting that it’s, well, the model image of a non-binary shopper.
+For one, there are often modeled on androgynous-looking skinny, white models, suggesting that it’s, well, the model image of a non-binary shopper.

 “If you just create a non-binary brand and say ‘this is non-gendered clothing,’ you are essentially trying to say that there's only one type of body that a non-binary person could occupy or possess,” Nyx Melody, psychotherapist and anti-oppression/LGBTQPA+ consultant, tells Refinery29.

 For queer people who use style to experiment with and affirm their gender, it’s damaging when the clothing offerings only serve one small portion of the community, particularly when it comes to sizing.
 “A lot of these brands that celebrate gender neutrality do not make shit for me.
 They do not have shit in my size,” says Vince, a 25-year-old non-binary trans-femme woman from Seattle who preferred to not disclose their last name.
 Even when brands do cast non-binary people in their campaigns in an attempt to be genuinely inclusive, Vince views it as “inherently performative.”

 “I think more often than not, when we are included in these big brands, we are included as PR stunts, and I don't like being a stunt,” Vince says.